 Arrays must be declared with the dim keyword.
 FlexBASIC supports only one and two dimensional arrays, but they may be of any type.
-Higher dimensional arrays may be emulated by creating type definitions and making arrays of those, i.e. arrays of arrays.

 Examples of array declarations:

 '''

 rem an array of 10 integers

 rem note that dim gives the last index

 dim a(9)

 rem same thing but more verbose

 dim c(0 to 9) as integer

 rem an array of 10 strings

 dim a$(9)

 rem another array of strings

 dim d(9) as string

 rem a two dimensional array of strings

 dim g$(9, 9)

 '''